evertonrlira/family-tree-explorer/README.md

 - Setup Instructions
     - The backend can be executed from Visual Studio with the following steps:
-	    1. Open the '.sln' file in 'API' folder.
+	    1. Open the '.sln' file in 'API' folder
 		2. Hit "start (without debug)"

 	- The Frontend can be loaded with the following steps:
 		1. Open a command prompt (CMD)
 		2. Navigate to the 'WEB' folder
-		3. Run 'npm install'
+		3. Run 'npm install'.
+In case this fails due to conflicts with the local version of packs, run 'npm install --legacy-peer-deps'
 		4. After dependencies are installed, run 'npm run dev'
 		5. This should deploy the application.
-Please follow the url provided in a browser to navigate.
+Please follow the url provided in a browser to navigate

 - Additional Remarks
 	- Persistence was done using SqlLite.
-The database is cleared and re-seeded every time the application is loaded.
+The database is cleared and re-seeded every time the application is loaded
 	- The constant value for 'x-client-id' header was stored in setting files:
 		- "WEB\src\config\settings.js" for frontend
 		- "API\src\FamilyTree.Api\appsettings.json" for backend
-	- The expected base url for the backend api is also defined as a configuration setting on frontend.
+	- The expected base url for the backend api is also defined as a configuration setting on frontend